natefrisch01/Graph-Link-Types/README.md

 ## Development and Contributions
-Interested in contributing to the development of GraphLinkTypes?
+Interested in contributing to the development of Graph Link Types?
 Check out the [Obsidian Sample Plugin](https://github.com/obsidianmd/obsidian-sample-plugin) for guidelines on how to develop a custom plugin for Obsidian.

 ## Milestone Goals
 Stay updated with our progress and future plans by checking our [Milestone Goals](https://github.com/natefrisch01/Graph-Link-Types/milestones).